Pumpkin Oreo Truffles: Easy No-Bake Treat for Fall Parties

 - Gently place on the parchment again and use the tip of the spoon to even out any indents that are left from the spoon.

-- Continue with the remaining pumpkin pie truffles.
+- Continue with the remaining oreo balls.

-- Once all of the delicious truffles have been dipped in the candy coating, melt the green candy melts.
+- Once all of the truffles have been dipped in the candy coating, melt the green candy melts.

 - Transfer the melted green to a piping bag or ziploc bag with a small hole cut in the tip.